 - Grant of access to authorized users;

-- Denial of access to unauthorized users;
+- Denial of access to unauthorised users;

 - Logs of password changes;

-- Logs of authorized access to information;
+- Logs of authorised access to information;

-- Unauthorized access attempt reports.
+- Unauthorised access attempt reports.

 The process could be tested in two ways.
 The first method is similar to testing the control, but this would reflect only the current state of the system.
 A more comprehensive way to test the process is to measure the results of the process by using the metrics.